-The water has been taking unrivalled seat of sanctity in ancient Persia.
-Anahita, the graceful goddess of Water was being worshiped by followers of the god Mithra in the Persian antique era.
-Zoroastrians believe after fire the most sacred element is “Water” and Islam considers water the source of creation.
+The water has been taking the unrivalled seat of sanctity in ancient Persia.
+Anahita, the graceful goddess of Water was being worshipped by followers of the god Mithra in the Persian antique era.
+Zoroastrians believe after the fire the most sacred element is “Water” and Islam considers water the source of creation.

 Sustainable usage of water resources, Conservation of agricultural communities, improving the soil and quality of water are among exceptional advantages of the Persian Qanat.
 It is not only a technique of exploiting water but a culture of living derived from nature.
 Without “Qanat Civilization”, cities including Kashan, Yazd, Isfahan and Mashhad wouldn’t exist or at least didn’t stand a chance to civilize.

 Qanat is a water exploitation method, perceiving the fact that water moves in search of the deepest spots, supplying groundwater via a gently sloping tunnel leads water without the help of fossil fuels or any electric power but by gravity flow from beneath to a ground surface, providing water all throughout the year irrespective of the annual rainfall.